Delivery & Shipping App Development Services

 Delivery History

-Feature, needed primarily to track your work, understand your clients, and avoid any difficulties.
+This basic feature is needed primarily to track your work, understand your clients, and avoid any difficulties.
 Makes dealing with regular customers easier and more personalized, as you can easily figure out what they love and how often are making orders.
 It can, also, come in handy when responding to negative feedback and looking for ways to smooth things over.

 Admin Interface